-Steps

-1 (For the agency identified in Exercise I, there are a myriad of services that can be procured to maintenance contractor.
-They range from fueling service to comprehensive maintenance ser Given the range of services a transit agency could procure through a competitive contract, it service you would procure using each of the pricing methods identified below.
-Also discuss and cons of other pricing methods.

-J For which service might you chose to price using direct costs plus a fixed fee?

-] For which service might you chose to price using time and materials?
+Exerci se Steps 1.
+For the agency identified in Exercise I, there are a myriad of services that can be procured from a maintenance contractor.
+They range from fueling service to comprehensive maintenance services.
+Given the range of services a transit agency could procure through a competitive contract, identify a service you would procure using each of the pricing methods identified below.
+Also discuss the pros and cons of other pricing methods. • For which service might you chose to price using direct costs plus a fixed fee?
+For which service might you chose to price using time and materials?
+For which service might you chose to price using fixed price? • For which service might you chose to price using unit cost?
+2. Suppose you are purchasing comprehensive maintenance services that are priced based on unit cost (dollars per mile).

--

-) For which service might you chose to price using fixed price?

-I For which service might you chose to price using unit cost?

-(I Suppose you are purchasing comprehensive maintenance services that are priced based on unit cost (dollars per mile).
 In addition, you wish to provide the contractor with an incentive to improve performance.
-What performance measure would you use to under each of the following types of incentives?
+What performance measure would you use to under each of the following types of incentives? • One time bonus.
+Unit rate bonus.
+Incremental or proportional bonus. motomonia of proportional contact

-(One time bonus.

--

-1 Unit rate bonus.

--

-• incremental or proportional bonus.

-dictemental of proportional bonds.